CERIT-SC/echo2/README.md

 ./Echo file_to_be_corrected.fastq
 ```

-But the recommended way is to specify the file *and* number of cores to use
+But the recommended way is to specify the file, *and* number of cores to use
 (option `-n` or `--ncpu`).
 If you don't specify number of cores,
 program will use only one.